Michael DeForge: Biography

 DeForge worked as a designer for Cartoon Network's Adventure Time.
 He has described his work as a "props and effects designer" with "odd bits of storyboard work, character design and concept art" and "the best day job I could have ever asked for".

+He self-identifies as a Socialist.

 Work

 DeForge had been an active member of the regional Toronto comics scene for several years before his Cave Adventure webcomic and the first issue of Lose brought wider exposure.
 He has said that attending the 2009 Toronto Comic Arts Festival (TCAF) and seeing all the work at the festival provided him with the impetus to make his own comic series, Lose.
 He also met Annie Koyama, who became his publisher, at that festival.
 Before the 2009 TCAF, DeForge had been experimenting with a variety of short comics and strips.
 He has described Lose as his first "real" comic.